MolClustPy/MolClustPy.github.io/pages/quickstart.md

 # Quickstart Guide

-Welcome to the ClusterAnalyzer Package tutorial!

-## Jupyter Notebook

 Non-experts in Python are recommended to use the [Jupyter Notebook](https://jupyter.org/).

 To launch it from Terminal, navigate to the installation directory/folder and type